Orama-Interactive/Pixelorama-Docs/docs/extension_system/extensions_api.md

 - **Array[Node]** `get_main_nodes(extension_name: StringName)`

     - Returns the initial nodes of an extension named `extension_name`. initial nodes are the nodes whose paths are in the `nodes` key of an extension.json file.
-An extensions can be made to communicate with each other using this method.
+Extensions can be made to communicate with each other using this method.

 GeneralAPI
 ---
 ### Description
-This part of Api provides stuff like commonly used Autoloads, App's version info etc the most basic (but important) stuff.
+This part of Api provides the general stuff, like commonly used Autoloads, App's version info etc. The most basic (but important) stuff.

 ### Method Descriptions